boomanaiden154/eec172-final-project/index.md

 ```

 We used a relatively simple ISR to keep track of when a DMA request had finished, allowing us to know when we could move on
 to the next task.
-The ISR would simply clear the interrupts and then set a \texttt{volatile} variable called \texttt{spidone}
+The ISR would simply clear the interrupts and then set a `volatile` variable called `spidone`
 that could be queried in a spin-lock from elsewhere within the code.
 The ISR in question was implemented as the following:

 ```c++